duckdb/duckdb-web/docs/guides/python/jupyter.md

 ```

 To create a histogram, call %sqlplot histogram, and pass the name of the table, the column you want to plot, and the number of bins.
-Similarly to what we did in the Boxplot example, we’re using --with short-trips so JupySQL uses the query we defined and only plots such data subset.
+We’re using --with short-trips so JupySQL uses the query we defined and only plots such data subset.

 ```python
 %sqlplot histogram --table short-trips --column trip_distance --bins 10 --with short-trips
 ```

 ## Summary
 You now have the ability to alternate between SQL and Pandas in a simple and highly performant way!
+You can plot massive datasets directly through the engine (avoiding pandas inefficiency).
 Dataframes can be read as tables in SQL, and SQL results can be output into Dataframes.
 Happy analyzing!